GitauHarrison/notes/two_factor_authentication/twilio_authy.md

 AUTHY_PRODUCTION_API_KEY=
 ```

 Enviroment variables within Flask can be accessed by the help of the `python-dotenv` package.
 It reads key-value pairs from a `.env` file and makes them available as environment variables.
-Remember to install it into your virtual environment too.
-For more information about the package, read more from its [documentation](https://pypi.org/project/python-dotenv/).
+Remember to install this package into your virtual environment too.
+For more information about it, read more from its [documentation](https://pypi.org/project/python-dotenv/).

 #### Generate QR code